QUOTE OF THE DAY

 Friday, August 14, 2009

-Women taking a Diuretic + Calcium Channel Blocker 136% MORE likely to die of cardiovascular
+Women taking a diuretic + calcium channel blocker 136% MORE likely to die of cardiovascular disease

-To say this the other way, women taking women taking NO blood pressure medicines were 58% LESS likely to die of cardiovascular disease during the 5.9 year follow-up than women taking a diuretic plus a calcium channel blocker.
+To say this the other way, women taking NO blood pressure medicines were 58% LESS likely to die of cardiovascular disease during a 5.9 year follow-up than women taking a diuretic plus a calcium channel blocker.

 Read the entire article | Email this article